coderashed/cerebras-code-mcp/README.md

-# Cerebras Code MCP Server v1.2.2
+# Cerebras Code MCP Server v1.2.3

-This MCP server is designed for **planning with Claude Code** and **making changes with Cerebras** to maximize speed and intelligence while avoiding API limits.
+This MCP server is designed for **planning with Claude Code, Cline, or Cursor** and **making changes with Cerebras** to maximize speed and intelligence while avoiding API limits.
 Use your preferred AI for planning and strategy, then leverage Cerebras for high-quality code generation.

-It will use the Qwen 3 Coder model, and can be embedded in IDEs like Claude Code, with beta support for Cursor.
+It will use the Qwen 3 Coder model, and can be embedded in IDEs like Claude Code and Cline, with beta support for Cursor.

 ## ✨ New in v1.2.2